Panama man pulled 2 children from clutches of killer cult

 Apparently, the sect is relatively new to the area, and had been operating locally only for about three months and there were few warning signs.

-The Assistant Director of the National Police, Alexis Muñoz, said the “New Light of God” believers had been “acting normally.
+The assistant director of the National Police, Alexis Muñoz, said the “New Light of God” believers had been “acting normally.
 It wasn’t a group that was doing anything against the community.”

 “Then one of the members traveled outside the community, and when he returned a couple of months later, he brought back this idea that anyone who disagreed with their beliefs was against them and action had to be taken.”